4. An illustrative application

 // family quotient

-// find the tax bracket corresponding to QF
+// search for tax bracket corresponding to QF

 $i=0;